apollographql/apollo/docs/source/platform/integrations.md

 One of our fundamental beliefs is that our Apollo workflows should hook into and enhance the workflows you're already using.
 As such, we've built a number of integrations into third-party services that are common in the developer world:

-1. [**GitHub**](#github) –– Ensure the safe evolution of your GraphQL schema by adding schema change validation directly to your continuous integration and GitHub checks.
+1. [**GitHub**](#github) &mdash; Ensure the safe evolution of your graph by adding schema change validation directly to your continuous integration and GitHub checks.
-1. [**Slack**](#slack) –– Get a daily summary of key information from your server, including the overall request rate, error rate, and performance latency.
+1. [**Slack**](#slack) &mdash; Get a daily summary of key information from your server, including the overall request rate, error rate, and performance latency.
 Set up notifications for noteworthy events in your service, like increases in errors or particularly slow response times for important queries.
-1. [**Datadog**](#datadog) –– Forward the key metrics and performance data available in the Engine UI to Datadog as well.
+1. [**Datadog**](#datadog) &mdash; Forward the key metrics and performance data available from Engine to Datadog as well.

 <h2 id="github">GitHub</h2>

-Building tools to help you safely collaborate on the evolution of your GraphQL schema is one of our biggest focuses at Apollo.
+Building tools to help you safely collaborate on the evolution of your graph is one of our biggest focuses at Apollo.
 To make [schema change validation](/docs/platform/schema-validation.html) as easy to set up as possible, we've built an Apollo app for GitHub that provides status checks on pull requests when schema changes are proposed.

 ![GitHub Status View](../img/schema-validation/github-check.png)